minimice/etisalat/README.md

 # etisalat

 Templates and scripts used at etisalat Public Cloud for Expo 2020.
+All code is open-source and free to use.

 ![Expo202](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTHDAvQo6hlRnlnNjd3NtIg6Y5zFIGlfdcvadA60xHuMm9eXNE-)